sinascorpion/meme-trend-agent/README.md

-# Meme Trend Analysis AI Agent
+# Offline Meme Archetype Analysis AI Agent

-This repository contains the source code for an AI agent built to run on [uomi.ai](https://uomi.ai/).
-The agent analyzes trending memes from the market and provides investment suggestions based on metrics like trading volume and liquidity.
+This repository contains the source code for a self-contained AI agent built to run on [uomi.ai](https://uomi.ai/).
+This agent **does not require any external API calls**.

+Instead of fetching live data, the agent analyzes a user-provided description of a meme.
+It then classifies the meme into a known archetype (e.g., "Reaction Image", "Viral Challenge") and provides a simulated investment potential based on the historical performance patterns of that archetype.

-The core logic is written in Rust and compiled to WebAssembly (WASM).
+The core logic is written in Rust and compiled to a single, self-contained WebAssembly (WASM) file.

 ## 🚀 Getting Started: A Step-by-Step Guide

-This guide will walk you through setting up the project and building the final `.wasm` file from scratch.
+This guide will walk you through setting up the project and building the final `.wasm` file.

 ### Prerequisites

-Before you begin, make sure you have the following tools installed on your system:
+You will need the following tools installed on your system:

 * **Git:** For downloading the repository.
-* **Rust:** The programming language used for the agent.
+* **Rust & Cargo:** The programming language and its build tool.
 * **wasm-pack:** A tool for building Rust-generated WebAssembly.

 If you don't have them, you can install them with these commands: